abrigante1/website/README.md

 # Updating Live Website

-- Commit the `_site` directory to the gh-pages branch
+- Switch to the gh-pages branch
-    - master is just for the source / local server building
+- Upon switching, everything will update *with the execption* of `_site`
+- Delete everything in directory execept `_site`
+- Copy contents from `_site` up to the root directory
+- Commit changes